 A Short Tribute

 Hacham Avraham Azulai, son of Mordecai, was born in 1570 in Fes, Morocco.
 As a young man, he studied Torah and Halacha with the sages of Fes.
-After learning the wealth of the Torah’s explicit wisdom, he began to delve into its concealed aspects.
+After having studied the riches of the Torah’s explicit wisdom, he began to delve into its concealed aspects.

 In 1600, at the age of 30, he immigrated to the Land of Israel.
 He survived a shipwreck but his writings were all lost.
 From that time on, he used the shape of a ship as his signature.

 Hacham Avraham Azulai passed away on 24 Cheshvan 5404 (1643) and was buried in Hebron.
-He wrote down many of his innovations.
-Some of them have remained in manuscript form and some have been published: in the following books: Or HaHama – a concise commentary on the Zohar, Or HaLevana – edits and corrections on the Zohar, Zoharei Hama – a summary of the book Yerach Yakar, Or HaGanuz - the hidden lore of the Torah according to the HA’ARI [Rabi Isaac Luria], Chessed Le’Avraham – explanations on the Bible, Ahava Ba’Ta’anugim – a commentary on Tractate Avot.
+He wrote down much of his original commentary.
+Some has remained in manuscript form, and some has been published in the following books: Or HaHama – a concise commentary on the Zohar, Or HaLevana – edits and corrections on the Zohar, Zoharei Hama – a summary of the book Yerach Yakar, Or HaGanuz - the hidden lore of the Torah according to the HA’ARI [Rabbi Isaac Luria], Chessed Le’Avraham – explanations on the Bible, Ahava Ba’Ta’anugim – a commentary on Tractate Avot.